Kuwasi Balagoon: Death

 Balagoon died in prison of pneumocystis pneumonia, an AIDS-related illness, on December 13, 1986, aged 39.
 During his lifetime, Balagoon had been an openly bisexual man whose views on sexuality often intersected with his ideology.
 However, many of the groups he had been involved in, such as the New Afrikan People's Organization, omitted his sexuality and his cause of death in their official obituaries.

 Legacy

 Balagoon authored several texts while in prison, writings that have become influential among Black and other anarchists since first being published and distributed by anarchist prisoner support networks in the 1980s and 1990s.
 In 2019, PM Press released Kuwasi Balagoon: A Soldier's Story.
 This collection of writings by and about Balagoon was edited by Matt Meyer and Karl Kersplebedeb and includes contributions from Sekou Odinga, David Gilbert, Meg Starr, Ashanti Alston, and other activists.

-Since 2020, Black and Pink, a prison abolitionist organization supporting LGBTQ and HIV-positive prisoners, has run a "Kuwasi Balagoon award" for those living with HIV/AIDS.
+Since 2020, Black and Pink, a prison abolitionist organization supporting LGBTQ and HIV-positive prisoners, has awarded a "Kuwasi Balagoon award" for those living with HIV/AIDS.